Light-Wizzard/The-Stone-Crystal-Wizard/README.md

 I have been using Unreal for a long time, years, not sure how many but over a decade, I just like playing with it, learning about it, and the games I made were not meant for anyone to play, I was always looking for a way to make movies with it, and so were others, and now it is set up for making movies.

-I have to install 4 and 5 because not all the plugins work with 5 yet, but I am only going to use 5, so I will have to wait for the plugs to migrate to 5, which is soon for the ones I want to use.
+I have to install 4 and 5 because not all the plugins work with 5 yet, but I am only going to use 5, so I will have to wait for the plugs to migrate to 5, which is soon for the ones I want to use, I will show you how to [set up Unreal Engine](https://github.com/Light-Wizzard/The-Stone-Crystal-Wizard/wiki/Unreal-Engine).

 I have to work in Windows due to the speech, but they do make Unreal for Linux.